 This year, we are awarding trophies and prizes for the best campus department AND best student organization.
 The best department will get a night in Dr. Robert Dana’s box in the Alfond at one of the hockey games next season.
 The best student organization will receive $200 from the Student Life program fund to be used on an event of their choice for the fall semester.

 To register a float in the Maine day parade please follow the link below.

 Registration will be open until Monday May 1st at 5pm!

 At the end of the parade route on the campus mall, the staff of the Bodwell Center for Service and Volunteerism will be available to register students, faculty and staff for service projects.
 Material and equipment such as rakes and cleaning items will be available for service projects.

-Campus Community members are encouraged to pre-register as volunteers on the Maine Day web site
+Campus Community members are encouraged to pre-register as volunteers on the Maine Day website.

-Funding for Maine Day is provided through the generous support of The University of Maine President’s Office, the Division of Student Affairs, the Vice President for Administration and Finance, Facilities Management and Black Bear Dining.
+Funding for Maine Day is provided through the generous support of The University of Maine President’s Office, the Division of Student Life, the Vice President for Administration and Finance, Facilities Management and Black Bear Dining.
 The committee also thanks the many volunteers, departments and programs that support Maine Day.